 When your business receives a large order from your customers, and you get an offer from your suppliers to whom you have issued an RFP, but you still lack the funds to cover your order, a bank loan would usually be your first thought.
 However, depending on your credit line and your business lifecycle stage, you might not be eligible for one.
 In that case, invoice factoring can be a brilliant solution for you.

 You can choose to contact a factoring company as an alternative to bank financing to get the required funds for you to fulfill your order.
 In fact, the factor will verify the order, issue a financial capability letter and provide you with the needed funds.
 In return, you must factor the invoices resulting from that transactions to cover the upfront payment.
-Once paid, the remaining balance will be returned to your business minus the service fees.
+Once payment is done, there is a need to return remaining balance to your business minus the service fees.

 The financial capability letter that the factor issues confirms to both your customer and supplier that you have access to sufficient financial resources to cover the purchase of goods.

-Businesscash, acting as both your factoring company and PO financier, not only helps you acquire the needed funds to pay your suppliers, but you can also benefit from their industry awareness and professional expertise and assistance when deciding which offer to result from your RFP is the most optimal and beneficial for your business.
+BusinessCash.com be acting as both your factoring company and PO financier.
+This will help you acquire the needed funds to pay your suppliers.
+Additionally, you can also benefit from their industry awareness and professional expertise and assistance when deciding which offer to result from your RFP is the most optimal and beneficial for your business.